BerWang/web/06 Test-Driven Development.md

 ### 3.1 Development Process

 Once the tasks have been agreed the teams should immediately start working on them.
 The process is much more structured than the one used in the previous sprint.
-Make sure you follow each step carefully:
+Make sure you follow each step carefully.
+The task should be moved across the Kanban board according to the instructions.

+In this sprint you will be using a technique called **pair programming** whereby you will be developing the code in pairs with one person writing the code (the _driver_) and the other person checking it and making suggestions for improvement (the _navigator_).
+Switch the roles every 30 mins.

+1. The developer picks a task to work on from the **ToDo** column:
+    1. They write their initials on the task and move it to the **Plan** column.
-1. A local feature branch is created if the task is new.
+2. A local feature branch is created if the task is new.
 This should be given a logical name such as `feature-xxx`.
-2. This new branch should be _pushed_ to the remote so it can be seen by the rest of the team.
+    1. This new branch should be _pushed_ to the remote so it can be seen by the rest of the team.
-3. Everyone working on the feature should pull the branch and switch to it.
+    2. Everyone working on the feature should pull the branch and switch to it.
+3. The developer decides how it should be implemented, these plans should be shared with the rest of the team to get feedback.
+    1. They now move the task to the **Write Tests** column.
 4. A set of **unit tests** and **integration tests** should be written to define the new functionality.
+    1. The tests should be run and seen to fail (we have not written the functionality yet).
+    2. The task is now moved to the **Implement** column.
-5. Now code should be written to pass the tests making sure all the **non-functional tests** such as the _linter_ and _code duplication checker_ still pass.
+5. Now code should be written to pass the tests.
+    1. Configure your development environment to automatically run the tests every time you modify a file and save.
+    2. Once all the tests pass you should run your code coverage tool.
+If you don't get 100% coverage you will need to write additional tests.
+    3. Once you have implemented the functionality and checked for 100% code coverage move the task to the **Refactor** column.
-6. Once the unit and integration tests pass and the code in the branch adheres to the defined non-functional tests, it will need to be tidied up (refactored).
-Keep running the tests to make sure the refactoring doesn't break the code.
+6. Once the unit and integration tests pass and you have 100% code coverage it will need to be tidied up (refactored).
+    1. Study the code and identify ways it can be tidied up and made easier to understand.
+    2. Keep running the tests to make sure the refactoring doesn't break the code.
+    3. Once the code has been cleaned up and the tests still pass move the task to the **Regression** column.
 7. Now the branch can be merged into the master branch:
     1. Switch to the master branch.
     2. Merge the feature branch into the master branch.